-- A television - You may show videos from your practice, or even tune to animal-related or children’s television.
-Note that you cannot control televised commercials that may not be appropriate or “on-brand,” and you should maintain a reasonable volume.
+- A television - You may show videos from your practice or even tune to animal-related or children's television.
+Note that you cannot control televised commercials that may not be appropriate or "on-brand," and you should maintain a reasonable volume.

-- Retail - You want to ensure that pet owners follow your recommendations for pet toothpaste, hypoallergenic treats, and more, but you don’t have to put all of your inventory on display.
+- Retail - You want to ensure that pet owners follow your recommendations for pet toothpaste, hypoallergenic treats, and more, but you don't have to put all of your inventory on display.
 Be thoughtful about what will be visually appealing and what will actually sell.
-If you don’t have the space, then establish consistent standards for what your staff members should say when asked about pet products and retail stores.
+If you don't have the space, establish consistent standards for what your staff members should say when asked about pet products and retail stores.

 - Refreshments - Both people and pets will appreciate access to fresh water.
-Even if you don’t leave water bottles or bowls sitting out, your receptionists should be able to offer these, particularly on hot days.
-Snacks are entirely dependent on whether you have a clean, clear display space.
-A jar of dog treats on the front desk is pretty easy, but freshly baked cookies for pet owners are an entirely different matter.
+Even if you don't leave water bottles or bowls sitting out, your receptionists should be able to offer these, particularly on hot days.
+Snacks entirely depend on whether you have clean, clear display space.
+A jar of dog treats on the front desk is pretty straightforward, but freshly baked cookies for pet owners are an entirely different matter.
 Instead of providing items that require preparation or could be dangerous to pets, if snacks are important to your culture and set up, consider individually wrapped items like crackers or dried fruits.

 - Wifi - Who doesn't want to scroll through Instagram or Twitter to pass a bit of time?
 You can make it easier for pet owners to browse social media -- and follow your business pages -- by providing free wifi.
 Know your limitations, however.
 If your staff computers and client cell phones would all need to run off the same router, the lag may lead to more frustration than follows.